It's important to continue practising fire safety despite the ongoing coronavirus (Covid-19) pandemic.

 If your building is closed for an extended period of time, there are some key steps to take in order to reduce the risk of fire:

-If your building is connected or adjacent to a domestic dwelling and you have a shared fire alarm, you must arrange for the weekly testing to take place.
+- If your building is connected or adjacent to a domestic dwelling and you have a shared fire alarm, you must arrange for continued weekly testing to take place.

 Staffing levels in care homes must be maintained to ensure emergency plans can be effectively managed and staff should constantly monitor the situation on their premises.

-If staffing levels are affected by Covid-19, care homes should review their risk assessment and emergency plan.
-If there are not enough staff to support a care home’s evacuation strategy, the care home should consult with their Fire Risk Assessor.
+If staffing levels are affected by Covid-19, care homes should review their fire risk assessment and emergency plan.
+If there are insufficient staff to support a care home’s evacuation strategy, the care home should immediately consult with their Fire Risk Assessor to put in place an effective alternative strategy.

 Any staged evacuation arrangements such as progressive horizontal evacuation, (PHE) which are often in place in hospitals and care homes, need to be supported by appropriate levels of staff.